-Tsebo Outsourcing Group’s wellness manager, Alan Brand, offers detailed advice on HIV/Aids management
+Tsebo Solutions Group’s wellness manager, Alan Brand, offers detailed advice on HIV/Aids management

 Today (1 December) is World Aids Day.
-We asked wellness manager for Tsebo Outsourcing Group, Alan Brand, some key questions about managing the illness in the workplace.
+We asked wellness manager for Tsebo Solutions Group, Alan Brand, some key questions about managing the illness in the workplace.

 Hotel & Restaurant: How has HIV/Aids awareness grown in the hospitality workplace in the last ten years?